Eagles (wargame): Reception

 Richard Berg called Eagles "an interesting failure" that "has no playability to speak of."
 Berg chiefly objected to the game mechanics that allowed the German chieftains to avoid combat by hiding in the forest; if discovered by the Romans, they could simply flee to a different part of the forest.
 Berg did admit that the production values of the game were "heads above most" with "excellent clear graphics and well made counters [...] signs of the care and preparation put into this game."
 But he concluded with a thumbs down, saying, "Eagles is less of an eagle and more of a turkey."

+In Issue 2 of Perfidious Albion, Charles Vasey, Geoff Barnard and Steve Clifford traded comments about the game.
+Vasey noted, "I thought this game had little Ancient feel about it, units were not handled as they should have been, and the whole game lacked real purpose."
+Barnard replied, "What it lacks is any incentive for the German player to behave like a real Barbarian chieftain ...
+The usual manner of his winning is to scarper with the Eagles to a distant part of the board where the Romans cannot get at him."
+Clifford admitted, "True, speaking as one who has played both sides, it is much more challenging to play the Romans.
+The German should normally win unless he makes a mess, or is unlucky."
+Vasey also noted, "The actual campaign may have been boring, but the method of play was far worse ...
+As a picture of Ancient Warfare it was a complete no-no."

 In the October 1976 issue of Airfix Magazine, Bruce Quarrie noted the relatively high price of the game (£4.25 in the UK), but called Eagles "an unusual game in that the objective is something specific rather than a simple matter of knocking hell out of your opponent."
 He concluded that the game "will probably appeal to 'ancient' enthusiasts seeking a change, even at this rather high price."